 Health Indicator Report of Parkinson's Disease

 Parkinson's Disease (PD) is a progressive neurological brain disorder that affects movement.
 It is the second most common neurodegenerative disease after Alzheimer's disease.
 PD belongs to a group of conditions called motor system disorders, which are the result of a loss of dopamine-producing brain cells.
 The four primary symptoms of PD are tremor, rigidity/stiffness, bradykinesia (slowness of movement) and postural instability.
 Early symptoms of PD are subtle and occur gradually.
 As symptoms become more severe, carrying out activities of daily life can become difficult.
-PD usually affects people over the age of 60 however, younger onset of the disease can occur.
+PD usually affects people over the age of 60; however, younger onset of the disease can occur.
 Other symptoms may include depression, anxiety; difficulty swallowing, chewing, and speaking; urinary problems or constipation; skin problems; and sleep disruptions.
-There are currently no blood or laboratory tests used to diagnose PD, diagnosis is based on medical history and a neurological examination.
+There are currently no blood or laboratory tests used to diagnose PDl Diagnosis is based on medical history and a neurological examination.
 The disease can be difficult to diagnose accurately.
 Doctors may sometimes request brain scans or laboratory tests in order to rule out other diseases (National Institutes of Health).
 The combined direct and indirect cost of Parkinson's, including treatment, social security payments and lost income, is estimated to be nearly $25 billion per year in the United States alone.
 Medications alone cost an average of $2,500 a year and therapeutic surgery can cost up to $100,000 per person (Parkinson's Foundation).

-Parkinson's Disease Hospitalizations by Urban/Rural Residence, Utah, 2012-2014
+Parkinson's Disease Hospitalizations by Urban/Rural Residence, Utah, 2016-2017

 - Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health

-- Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2016
+- Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2017

-- Registry Distribution by Local Health District, Utah, April 2018
+- Registry Distribution by Local Health District, Utah, December 2018

-- Registry Distribution by Age and Sex, Utah, April 2018
+- Registry Distribution by Age and Sex, Utah, December 2018

-- Age-adjusted Mortality by Year, Utah and U.S., 1999-2016
+- Age-adjusted Mortality by Year, Utah and U.S., 1999-2017

-- Hospitalizations by Year, Utah, 2004-2014
+- Hospitalizations by Year, Utah, 2004-2014, 2016-2017

-- Mortality by Year, Utah and U.S., 1999-2016
+- Mortality by Year, Utah and U.S., 1999-2017

-- Age-adjusted Mortality by Urban/Rural Residence, Utah, 2014-2016
+- Age-adjusted Mortality by Urban/Rural Residence, Utah, 2015-2017

-- Mortality by Urban/Rural Residence, Utah, 2014-2016
+- Mortality by Urban/Rural Residence, Utah, 2015-2017

-- Age-adjusted Mortality by Sex, Utah, 2014-2016
+- Age-adjusted Mortality by Sex, Utah, 2015-2017

-- Mortality by Sex, Utah, 2014-2016
+- Mortality by Sex, Utah, 2015-2017

-- Age-adjusted Hospitalizations by Year, Utah, 2004-2014
+- Age-adjusted Hospitalizations by Year, Utah, 2004-2014, 2016-2017

-- Age-adjusted Hospitalizations by Urban/Rural Residence, Utah, 2012-2014
+- Age-adjusted Hospitalizations by Urban/Rural Residence, Utah, 2016-2017

-- Age-adjusted Hospitalizations by Sex, Utah, 2012-2014
+- Age-adjusted Hospitalizations by Sex, Utah, 2016-2017

-- Hospitalizations by Sex, Utah, 2012-2014
+- Hospitalizations by Sex, Utah, 2016-2017

 DefinitionUtah residents who have been diagnosed with Parkinson's Disease